Authors of section

 Initial reduction for guide wire

 The fracture must be reduced to permit passage of the guide wire.
-A slight bend just above the ball tip may aid passing the wire through the fracture zone.
-Reduction for guide wire may be possible with traction and manual manipulation.
+A slight bend just above the ball tip may make it easier to pass the wire through the fracture zone.
+Reduction of the fracture to allow guide wire insertion may be possible with traction and manual manipulation.
 If not, open reduction will be required.

 Manual traction